 If one of our clients owes money to a Chinese company and it cannot pay all its creditors, our international dispute resolution lawyers recommend they pay the Chinese company last because the Chinese company will likely never sue to recover.
-See Ranking Creditors: China is Dead Last.
-I am NOT advocating not paying your debt to your Chinese creditors, but I am saying that if you have to choose among your creditors on who to pay, the Chinese company should be your choice.
+I am NOT advocating not paying debts to Chinese creditors, but I am saying that if you have to choose among your creditors on who not to pay, the Chinese company should be your choice.

 I say this based on the following:

 1. About a year ago, a European client came to my law firm for a consultation regarding a dispute it was having with its Chinese OEM supplier.
 The Chinese company was threatening to sue my client for about $350,000.
 My client was refusing to pay the Chinese company due to a spate of bad product.
 My client was seeking $150,000 credit for the bad product and the Chinese company was refusing and threatening to sue.
 I advised my client not to pay anything, based on two legal maxims.
 One, possession is nine-tenths of the law, and two, never fund someone threatening to sue you.
 I spoke with this company last week on something completely unrelated and I asked them “whatever happened with that Chinese supplier that had been threatening to sue you?”
 Their response was that absolutely nothing had changed.
 Every few weeks, the Chinese company emails seeking its $350,000 and threatening to sue.
 My client responds by offering $200,000 in full settlement and the Chinese company refuses.
 We laughed and moved on.